-This Pan-Seared Salmon Soba Noodle Salad features moist medium-cooked salmon fillets with crispy skin over soba noodles and vegetables.
+This Salmon Soba Noodle Salad features moist medium-cooked salmon fillets with crispy skin over soba noodles and vegetables.
 Served with a ginger dressing, this delicious and healthy salad can be a full meal ready in under 30 minutes.

-We have this salmon soba noodle salad for dinner quite often lately.
+We have this salmon soba noodles for dinner quite often lately.
 It’s quick, easy and we always feel amazed at how tasty it is every time we eat it.
 The salmon is soft and moist on the inside while crispy on the outside, the soba noodles are nutty and the ginger soy-based dressing is bright with a warm note.

 We usually have all the ingredients to make this dish on hand.
 We make it a rule in the house that we need to eat salmon at least once a week for a healthy dose of omega-3.

 It would work best if you use salmon fillets that are about 1-inch thick.
 If they are too thick, like over 1 1/2-inch thick, it will take longer to cook them and some parts may be dry and overcooked while some parts are still undercooked.